The affected area of storm No. 9 after devastating the Philippines

 Khánh Minh |

 The latest storm information from the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) said that at 4:00 a.m. on November 18, the center of the storm was at about 18.0 degrees north latitude; 118.9 degrees east longitude, 145 km west of Sinait, Ilocos Surt, in the eastern sea of the northern East Sea.
-The strongest wind near the center of the storm is level 11-12 (103-133 km/h), gusting to level 15, pressure 965 hPa, storm cloud radius 280 km.
+The strongest wind near the storm center is level 11-12 (103-133 km/h), gusting to level 15, air pressure 965 hPa, storm cloud radius 280 km.
 The storm is moving northwest at a speed of about 25 km/h.

 Du bao duong di cua bao so 9.
 Anh: Trung tam Du bao khi tuong thuy van quoc gia Viet Nam